Cheap Summer Activities for Kids

 Look for discounts to save money on summer activities

-If you know you might be going to a place a lot, like we did with Sesame Place, it may not hurt to get a season pass.
-Ours paid for itself in 3 trips and like I said we went 2x a week!
+If you know you might be going to a place a lot as we did with Sesame Place, it may not hurt to get a season pass.
+Ours paid for itself on 3 trips and like I said we went 2x a week!
 You could also maybe get passes to split with another family or meet up at someone’s house before going and split the cost of parking.

 Activities at Home for Kids

 There are also a ton of activities that you can do right in your backyard without spending any money at all (or maybe a few bucks at the Dollar Store!)
 So on those days when you don’t want to leave the house, spend money at all, or have a ‘home summer camp’, just have the kids go outside or do something fun together!

 Check out this list of activities that you could do that are free and cheap and super fun!